 - Your hardware is incompatible, or you rely on legacy apps that may not work on Windows 11.

-- You’re satisfied with Windows 10 and prefer a familiar setup until its support ends in October 2025.
+- You’re satisfied with Windows 10 and prefer to stick with a familiar setup for now – especially if you plan to enroll in Microsoft’s Extended Security Updates (ESU) program

 How to upgrade: